-- A. Eligibility for Donations-To receive Catastrophic Leave Donations, an employee or his/her immediate family member (immediate family member is defined as father, father-in-law, mother, mother-in-law, stepparent, brother, sister, wife, husband, child, stepchild, grandparent, registered domestic partner or legal guardian) must: - 1.
+- A. Eligibility for Donations-To receive Catastrophic Leave Donations, an employee or his/hertheir immediate family member (immediate family member is defined as father, father-in-law, mother, mother-in-law, stepparent, brother, sister, wife, husband, child, stepchild, grandparent, registered domestic partner or legal guardian) must: - 1.
 Have a catastrophic medical condition requiring the employee to be on unpaid Leave. - 2.
-Exhaust all accrued Sick Leave, vacation, and compensatory time. - 3.
-Submit to the employee's Department Head/Assistant Chief (or his/her designee) a written request for donations accompanied by a medical statement from the employee's or family member's attending physician.
-The attending physician's statement must verify the employee's need for an extended Medical Leave or the need for the employee to take Leave to care for a member of his/her immediate family.
+Exhaust all accrued Sick Leave, vacation, and compensatory time.

+3. Submit to the employee's Department Head/Assistant Chief (or his/hertheir designee) a written request for donations accompanied by a medical statement from the employee's or family member's attending physician.
+The attending physician's statement must verify the employee's need for an extended Medical Leave or the need for the employee to take Leave to care for an immediate family member of his/her immediate family.
 It must include an estimated time the employee will be unable to work.
-The employee may voluntarily include information about the nature of the illness for those who are considering donating. - B. Request for Additional Donations - 1.
-Employees who receive donations under this procedure and who exhaust all donated sick leave may request an additional donation period subject to the provisions of Section 13.A of this Article. - C. Donation Procedure - 1.
-Upon receipt of a valid request for donations on a form from an eligible employee, the Department Head/Assistant Chief (or his/her designee) shall post a notice of the eligible employee's need for donations on the Authority e-mail system, bulletin boards, or other means of notification accessible to employees; confidential medical information (unless voluntarily provided by the employee) shall not be included in the posted notice.

-- 2. Employees shall be provided a two (2) week period to submit their donations; donations received after the submission period shall not be processed. - 3.
+The employee may voluntarily include information about the nature of the illness for those who are considering donating.

+B. Request for Additional Donations

+1. Employees who receive donations under this procedure and who exhaust all donated sick leave may request an additional donation period subject to the provisions of Section 13.A of this Article.

+C. Donation Procedure

+- Upon receipt of a valid request for donations on a form from an eligible employee, the Department Head/Assistant Chief (or his/hertheir designee) shall post a notice of the eligible employee's need for donations on the Authority e-mail system, bulletin boards, or other means of notification accessible to employees; confidential medical information (unless voluntarily provided by the employee) shall not be included in the posted notice. - 2.
+Employees shall be provided a two (2) week period to submit their donations; donations received after the submission period shall not be processed. - 3.
 All donations shall be voluntary. - 4.
-Employees may donate vacation or compensatory time to the eligible employee's catastrophic leave bank; Sick Leave may not be donated. - Donations must be a minimum of two (2) hours, but cannot exceed eight (8) hours per staff employee (forty [40] hour workweek), or a minimum of three (3) hours, but cannot exceed twelve (12) hours per shift employee (fifty-six [56] hour average duty week); all donations must be made in whole hour increments. - 6.
+Employees may donate vacation or compensatory time to the eligible employee's catastrophic leave bank; Sick Leave may not be donated. - 5.
+Donations must be a minimum of two (2) hours, but cannot exceed eight (8) hours per staff employee (forty [40] hour workweek), or a minimum of three (3) hours, but cannot exceed twelve (12) hours per shift employee (fifty-six [56] hour average duty week); all donations must be made in whole hour increments. - 6.
 All donations shall be irrevocable.